 While tretinoin is the most effective topical retinoid, it’s not the only retinoid that’s used to treat and prevent acne.

 For severe cases of acne, many dermatologists will prescribe isotretinoin -- an oral retinoid that also speeds up the skin cell turnover cycle and targets acne lesions.

 Studies show that isotretinoin is highly effective at treating acne and keeping it away for good.
 In a 1984 study, researchers found that isotretinoin caused a significant clinical response in people with severe, nodulocystic acne.

 Other studies of isotretinoin have produced similar findings.
 Dermatology Times has described isotretinoin as the “best drug for acne,” noting the huge number of scientific studies in its favor, its track record and its high first-treatment success rate.

-While there’s some scientific evidence that these over-the-counter retinoids can help to treat acne and improve your general skin health, it’s not as solid as the evidence for tretinoin and isotretinoin.
+While there’s some scientific evidence that these vitamin A tablets can help to treat acne and improve your general skin health, it’s not as solid as the evidence for tretinoin and isotretinoin.

-Severe acne is equal parts blockage and bacteria, meaning that antibacterial medication can be highly effective at reducing the severity of a breakout.
+Severe acne occurs when there is blockage and bacteria, so antibacterial medication can be highly effective at reducing the severity of a breakout.

 Because of this, oral and topical antibiotics are often used to treat acne.
 Most dermatologists will prescribe antibiotics in combination with other acne medication, such as a retinoid or hormonal birth control (something we’ve covered in more detail below).